digitalthrive/gatsby_tek/README.md

 There are two separate repositories for this project:

 - One at digitalthrive/gatsby_tek.
 This is not a fork, just a separate copy of the site.
+The [development site](https://compassionate-goldstine-98d45b.netlify.app/) deploys from the master branch of this repo.
 - One that is under the client's Github account /gatsby_tek, which is the repo connected to Netlify.
 This is the repo which, if changed, will trigger site rebuilds as outlined below.

 # CMS / Content Editing Instructions